 Leave some of the black paper showing through.
 The smudged blue background and black paper combined with the bright tulip really give this artwork a dramatic look!

 Kids will have fun creating this gorgeous chalk pastel tulip art project for spring!
+If you are looking for more spring projects, take a look at this colorful collection of spring art for kids!

 We love creating and exploring with different art supplies and techniques.
 If you are looking for more art projects to try, take a look at our ultimate collection of amazing art projects for kids!